Rajdip019/flexauth/README.md

 Need some features you think might be helpful for others?
 Raise a PR and we will surely try to bring it live.

 ## Local Setup:
-Here is a documentation for if you want to setup this repo locally - [Local Setup Doc]()
+Here is a documentation for if you want to setup this repo locally - [Local Setup Doc](https://github.com/Rajdip019/flexauth/tree/main/docs/local-setup/readme.md)

+## API Documentation:
+Here is the API documentation - [API Doc](https://github.com/Rajdip019/flexauth/tree/main/docs/api/readme.md)

 ## Backend Documentation:
 Link to backend docs - [Backend Doc](https://github.com/Rajdip019/flexauth/tree/main/docs/backend)

 ## Folder Structure and others:
-Link to general docs for this repository - [General Docs]()
+Link to general docs for this repository - [General Docs](https://github.com/Rajdip019/flexauth/tree/main/docs/folder-structure/readme.md)

 **Code of Conduct:**